-The choice to make this kind contact with our world invites a certain kind of bravery and appreciation for the challenges life presents to us.
+The choice to make this kind of contact with our world invites a certain kind of bravery and appreciation for the challenges life presents to us.
 The Shambhala teachings are about not being afraid of who we are.
-Rather we can recognize something basically good about who we are as human beings even when we experience problems and confusion.
+Rather we can recognize something basically good about ourselves as human beings even when we experience problems and confusion.
 When we discover basic goodness within, we can live joyously even in the face of uncertainty.
 We can be authentically who we are without self-censorship.
 Our lives can be workable.

 About me, professionally

 Being a psychotherapist and coach feels like a natural outcome of my life so far.
 I have not always been in this profession, having also worked in business and high tech.
 Even in those professions, I had a certain psychological perspective that added greater context to my work.
 For example, as a Certified Public Accountant, I was fascinated by the different ways people reacted to financial information.
 While financial data can be a rather abstract representation of a situation, a person’s response to that data always seemed to indicate in a concrete way what was really going on.
 As I became increasingly interested in why people behave the way they do, I found myself on a parallel path of self-discovery.

 Early in my adult development, I studied philosophy, western psychology, and business at the University of Virginia in Charlottesville.
 Later, I delved into eastern practices, such as yoga, tai chi, meditation, and other spiritual disciplines.
 These pursuits ultimately led me to Naropa University, where I trained as a psychotherapist and learned to integrate mindfulness practices with western and eastern psychology.
 Now, as a coach, I hold similar perspectives.